radipiz/YN-Recorder/README.md

 ```
 ./ynrecord.py  [-h] [--yes] [--onlylive] Username/Recordurl
 ```
-Enter a username and the program checks, if the user is streaming right now.
+Enter a username and the program checks if the user is streaming right now.
 It will offer to start dumping the stream.
-You can modify the behaviour of this with the parameters `--yes` to tell the program to start downloading a livestream automatically.
+You can modify the behaviour of the startup by changing the parameters `--yes` to tell the program to start downloading a livestream without further userinteraction.
-`--onlylive` checks if the user is streaming and if so, it ask to download it (see `--yes`).
-After checking and a possible download, it will exit.
+Use `--onlylive` to check if the user is streaming and if so it offers you to download it (see `--yes`).
+When it's finished it will exit.

-Otherwise you can enter an full URL to an record as `start` parameter.
-The program will download it.
+Otherwise you can enter an full URL to a record as `start` parameter.
+The program will then start to download it.

 ## Notice
 This is program does not claim to be well done or stable.
 Use it a your own risk.